-Portugal Continental consists of eighteen districts, all districts are rich in culture and heritage.
-The following points that we will show are the best known and visited places of our country that are wonderful places and full of curiosities about our country.
+Continental Portugal has eighteen districts, all rich in heritage, culture, and gastronomy.
+The following points are the best known and visited places of the country, all with their own curiosities and charms.

 None will leave you indifferent.